Film / After Life

-The Ending Changes Everything: Liam Neeson plays a mortician named Elliot who claims to have the ability to speak to the dead.
+- The Ending Changes Everything: Liam Neeson plays a mortician named Elliot who claims to have the ability to speak to the dead.
 Throughout the movie, he talks to the main character (who is dead) in hopes of getting her to move on with her life.
-It turns out in the end that he was lying the whole time and that the main character was alive the whole time.
-However, there have been foreshadowing for both options on whether he was lying or not.
-With lots of those moments pointing towards the former.
+It turns out in the end that he was lying the whole time and that the main character was always alive.
+However, there had been foreshadowing for both options on whether he was lying or not, with lots of those moments pointing towards the former.
 And one large hint that he has been doing it for a long time.

-Fanservice: Christina Ricci spends a good portion of the film naked while convinced she is dead and being prepared for her own funeral.
+- Fanservice: Christina Ricci spends a good portion of the film naked.

 - Foreshadowing: There were clues from the beginning that Anna wasn't actually dead.
 A white van follows her prior to the accident (the same type which we later see Deacon drive), her injuries did not appear sufficient to be fatal (though granted, that isn't definitive-people can be killed without much visible damage), injecting a corpse is pointless as the blood wouldn't circulate it, the drug he injects her with is said to cause the appearance of death, her breath fogged the mirror up (which Deacon wipes away the first time-why bother if she's actually dead?), she can't leave the room (why does Deacon race back to stop her when he finds she's taken his keys, if she's really just a ghost?)
 Plus the way Deacon adjusts the thermostat for his morgue (why, if they're popsicles already?
 It could be invisible, odorless gas to knock Anna out).